jpedro/jpedro.github.io/random.md

 - Succession: many people's favourite but the finale left too many loose ends.
 Feels closer to reality than Billions.
 You could say, Billions is how billionaires see themselves.
 Succession how they really are.
-  Same The West Wing vs as Veep.
+  Same The West Wing vs Veep.
 How politicians see themselves vs how they really are.
 Allegedly.

 - Peep Show: another underrated cringe, dry comedy series.
 Not for